This week, thousands of athletes from 71 countries around the world have gathered to test their prowess at the 2014 Commonwealth Games in Glasgow.

 Among them is England squash player James Willstrop, who is playing in the men’s singles and doubles competitions this year.
 A former world number one, James can also boast of holding a gold medal in compassion, thanks to his vegetarian diet!

 We caught up with him ahead of this year’s games in Glasgow.

 I saw videos of animal slaughter, and it was grotesque.
 It made me sick that anyone could do that to animals.
 And then we eat them!
 I vividly remember hearing The Smiths’ song “Meat Is Murder” playing over this footage, and it was a staggering moment.
 I was knocked completely off balance.
 Morrissey’s music has been an inspiration to me, and I am listening to his new album avidly at the moment.

 I love sweet potatoes with hummous and olive oil, smothered in toasted pine nuts.
 Not always easy to find at an event!
 And I often succumb to Italian food, which is a good source of carbohydrates for busy athletes.
 Wholemeal linguine with a vegan Alfredo sauce that we make with nutritional yeast, cashew nuts, oils and onions is a favourite.
 I also love quinoa.
 We should talk about post-game meals.
 That’s where it gets even more interesting!

-Many top athletes – including boxer David Haye, Olympic cyclist Lizzie Armitstead and squash champion James Willstrop – are going vegetarian or vegan.
-Do you think we’re likely to see more “meat-free athletes” in the future?
+Many top UK athletes – including boxer David Haye, Olympic cyclist Lizzie Armitstead and free-running champion Tim Shieff – are going vegetarian or vegan.
+Do you think we’re likely to see more meat-free athletes in the future?